A Second-Order Majorant Algorithm for Nonnegative Matrix Factorization: Introduction

+Integer $R$ is often called the nonnegative rank of the approximation matrix $\Wm^\top\Hm$ and is fixed \textit{a priori}, typically, $R \ll \min(M,N)$.
+This low-rank approximation problem is solved by minimizing a user-defined loss function $\Psi(\Wm, \Hm)$:

+Classical instances of $\Psi$ are the squared Frobenius norm and the Kullback-Leibler (KL) divergence.
+These loss functions are part of the larger class of $\beta$-divergences~\citep{basuRobustEfficientEstimation1998}, see section~\ref{sec:betadiv} for the definition.
+This family of loss functions plays a central role in NMF across various application domains.
+For example, the Frobenius loss (i.e., $\beta=2$) is widely used in image reconstruction and compression~\citep{Lee_D_2001_p_NIPS_algorithms_nmf}, in spectral data analysis~\citep{Cichocki2009}, or in representation learning~\citep{10.5555/1005332.1044709,10.5555/3722577.3722583}.
+The KL-divergence (i.e., $\beta=1$) is particularly effective for audio source separation ~\citep{Fevotte2009} and text mining~\citep{Fevotte2011}.
+Intermediate values, such as $\beta=1.5$, are sometimes employed in hyperspectral imaging tasks~\citep{fevotte2015nonlinear} and music information retrieval tasks~\citep{bertinTemperingApproachItakuraSaito2009}.

 There is a large body of literature on how to compute solutions to the NMF problem.
-Existing algorithms could be classified based on two criteria: the loss they minimize, and whether they alternatively solve for $\Wm$ and $\Hm$, that is, for each iteration $k\in\N$
+Existing iterative algorithms may be classified according to two criteria: the loss that they minimize, and whether they alternatively solve for $\Wm$ and $\Hm$, that is, whether they perform for each iteration $k\in\N$

-or update $\Wm$ and $\Hm$ simultaneoustly.
-In many usual loss functions, the subproblems of the alternating algorithms are (strongly) convex.
-Therefore convergence guarantees can be ensured using the theory of block-coordinate descent.
-Moreover, these methods generally perform well in practice.
-For the Frobenius loss, state-of-the-art alternating algorithms include the Hierarchical Alternating Least Squares~\cite{cichocki2007hierarchical,gillis2012accelerated}.
-For the more general beta-divergence loss which includes the popular KL divergence, the Multiplicative Updates algorithm proposed by Lee and Seung \cite{Lee_D_1999_j_nature_learning_ponmf, Lee_D_2001_p_NIPS_algorithms_nmf}, that we will denote by MU in the rest of this manuscript, is still state-of-the-art for many dataset~\cite{hien2021algorithms}.
+or update $\Wm$ and $\Hm$ simultaneously.
+Most alternating algorithms for NMF solve each subproblem~\eqref{subpb:h} and ~\eqref{subpb:w} approximately, aiming to reduce the loss rather than to minimize it exactly.
+For many loss functions, the subproblems~\eqref{subpb:h} and~\eqref{subpb:w} are strongly convex, and convergence guarantees can be obtained using the theory of alternating minimization \citep{Tupitsa2021alternating} and block-coordinate methods \citep{doi:10.1137/13094829X,doi:10.1137/120887679}.
+Moreover, alternating algorithms generally perform well in practice.
+For a quadratic loss such as the squared Frobenius norm, state-of-the-art alternating algorithms include Hierarchical Alternating Least Squares~\citep{cichocki2007hierarchical,gillis2012accelerated}.
+For the more general $\beta$-divergence loss, and KL-divergence in particular, the (Alternating) Multiplicative Updates algorithm proposed by Lee and Seung \citep{Lee_D_1999_j_nature_learning_ponmf, Lee_D_2001_p_NIPS_algorithms_nmf}, that we will denote by (A)MU in the rest of this manuscript, is still state-of-the-art for many data set~\citep{hien2021algorithms}.
+Therefore, in what follows, we consider mainly alternating algorithms.
+Nevertheless, several works have explored joint optimization strategy for matrix factorization.
+In particular, a non-convex proximal splitting joint-optimization algorithm was recently proposed that may converge faster than the alternating approach~\citep{6578208, 10.5555/3454287.3454671}.
+However, their method is limited to Frobenius loss and primarily relies on Newton-like acceleration.
+More recently, algorithms for the joint optimization problem using the $\beta$-divergence loss were proposed~\citep{9145601,10.1016/j.sigpro.2023.109048}.